um-grex/grex-docs/content/english/software/using-modules.md

 {{< highlight bash >}}
 # Lets have a clean envronment:
 module purge
-# We want minimap2 for our Genomics work, is it in the PATH?
+# We want minimap2 for our Genomics work.
+Is it in the PATH?
 which minimap2
 # Nothing, lets load the module:
 module load minimap2